We all feel the pressures of “speeding up” and are often being told to “optimize our productivity” and “maximize our efficiency”.

-If dealing with time constraints, checklists can help you to know exactly where you need you allocate time and efforts to be most productive.
+If dealing with time constraints, checklists can help you to know exactly where you need you allocate time and effort to be most productive.

 Keeping checklists open in your workspace while you work will remind you what tasks you have on your plate and allow you to work towards these goals.
 You can also update it throughout the work day in case you get interrupted or have many projects on the go.

 Celebrate your successes.
-This will keep you motived if you see progress rather than a continual workload.
+This will keep you motivated if you see progress rather than a continual workload.

 You can leave space on your checklist to comment on how you completed that task, and help you realize what you liked or found most effective in achieving this goal.

-Comments will also help you to realize what you could change to optimize your time and your efficiency – it can help you to understand what you do differently the next time you approach that task.
+Comments will also help you to realize what you could change to optimize your time and your efficiency; they can help you to understand what to do differently the next time you approach that task.

 A notepad or a digital to-do list is a simple way to keep a regular routine to your day.